africanvisionmalawi/avm-site/src/pages/shop/life-in-mphamba-village.md

 weight: 84
 galleryPhotos:
   - "/img/4b0c05bf60548m_phamba_village1.jpg"
+---

----DVD about life in a traditional Malawian village Filmed and edited by Sam Palmer
+DVD about life in a traditional Malawian village Filmed and edited by Sam Palmer